Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section3/Title.md

-# How do I buy land in a Partial Common Ownership system?
+# How does Partial Common Ownership work?